Access4Learning/sif3-framework-dotnet/Documentation/To do list.md

 - Rename the Sif.Framework.Model directory to Sif.Framework.Models.
 - Rename the Sif.Framework.Service directory to Sif.Framework.Services.
 - Replace RandomNameGenerator with Bogus.
+- Remove references to the Sif.Specification.Infrastructure domain models from the IProvider interface to decouple the interface from SIF Infrastructure code.
+Once done, deprecate the SifInputFormatter class.

 ## .NET 6 upgrade